Brookekekeboom/learngit/README.md

-Git is a distributed version control system.
+Git is a distributed version control system.<br>
-Git is free software distributed under GPL.
+Git is free software distributed under GPL.<br>
-Git has a mutable index called stage.
+Git has a mutable index called stage.<br>
-Git tracks changes of files.
+Git tracks changes of files.<br>
 This is to test whether updating readme.txt will require fetch before push.